Men who are victims of domestic abuse and violence have equal rights to use the law and to get help as homeless.

 Legal rights of men experiencing violence and abuse

-- you can report incidents to the police.
+- can report incidents to the police

 Emergency housing for men